 Anne Dunn is a curling fixture not only in her home town of Cambridge, Ontario, but across Canada and throughout the curling world.

-Born in Toronto, Anne Vale was about 15 when her family came to Galt.
+Born in Toronto on May 27, 1947, Anne Vale was about 15 when her family came to Galt.
 Although the family had moved around due to her father’s work, when they arrived in Galt, they were here to stay.

 ”We all loved it in Galt,” she says.
 It was the early 1960s and the city of Galt still had that small-town feel.